leoromanovich/mlflow_tracking_server/readme.md

 ```

 4. Server is ready, so [add few lines to client code](#Client-configuration)
-5. Check `localhost:5555` for MLflow- erver and `localhost:9001` for Minio
+5. Check `localhost:5555` for MLflow server and `localhost:9001` for Minio
 6. Enjoy!